 VISA 1240.
 Art of the Book.

 Will examine the book, structurally and conceptually, as artist's medium.
 Students will learn the materials, tools and techniques of making books, as they explore the expressive and narrative possibilities of the book form.
 Topics and projects may include digital imaging, combining text and image, traditional binding or digital publishing.
-Students who are not admitted during pre-registration or were unable to pre-register should attend the first meeting.

 VISA 1250.
 Art of the Book.

 We will examine the artist’s book from the printer/publisher perspective.
 Students will learn the basics of book design, traditional typography & letterpress printing.
 Students will consider the book and its related printed matter in service of its content.
 The course will be run as a fine press publishing house.
 Students will produce individual and group projects, including bookplates, broadsides, and books.
 Studio work will be augmented with field trips, artist visits, and guided exploration of the special collections at the John Hay Library.
-Students who are not admitted during pre-registration or were unable to pre-register should attend the first meeting.

 VISA 1320.
 Painting II.